A guide to visiting Sevilla, Spain

 Seville certainly has its fair share of stunning palaces and the 16th century Casa de Pilatos is no exception.
 Unlike the Alcazar of Seville, the Casa de Pilatos is not a big of a tourist hot spot, despite the fact the interior is equally as exquisite.
 The palace is quite unique as it was influenced by the Italian renaissance period, yet has prominent Moorish and Gothic detailing.
 The inner courtyard is lined with marble columns and statues, and the interior walls are covered in beautiful classic Andalusian tiles.
 Here you can also take a stroll through two beautiful walled gardens and be blown away by the gilded ceilings and intricate plasterwork in every room.
 Home to the Duke of Medinaceli, make sure to pre-book in advance to catch the chance to walk the second floor which is open at limited times when the Duke is not in residence.

-Accommodation – TOC Hostel is boutique hostel which offers private rooms and is located in the centre of Seville near the Alcazar and the cathedral.
+Accommodation – I stayed in the TOC Hostel a boutique hostel which offers private rooms and is located in the centre of Seville near the Alcazar and the cathedral.
 The hostel offers daily free walking tours linked with other hostels in the city.
+If you are travelling by car to the city, I would recommend to avoid staying in the city centre and opt for a hotel in Triana, Los Remedios or Giralda Sur area of the city.